gear-foundation/gear-wiki/docs/developing-contracts/state.md

 static mut WALLETS: Vec<Wallet> = Vec::new();
 ```

 If you're programming in Rust or other object-oriented languages, you should be familiar with most types.
-However, the `ActorId` type is something new when developing contracts via the Gear Protocol.
+However, the `ActorId` type is something new when developing programs via the Gear Protocol.

 :::info